Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 ```

-**any?** **all?** and **none?** return a boolean based on the given code block for the members in their collection.
+**any?** **all?** and **none?** return a Boolean based on the given code block for the members in their collection.
 Check to see if an array has any element greater than zero, any odd/even elements, if all elements are positive etc.

 ```ruby
 nums = [2, 3, 5, 7]